interstitialRedirectModalTitle

 VISIT TNC AT BORDER LAKES

-The Nature Conservancy owns and manages two preserves in the Border Lakes Area:
+TNC owns and manages two preserves in the Border Lakes Area:

 The Catherine Wolter Wilderness Area is a 2,641-acre preserve located between Presque Isle and Boulder Junction.
-The preserve’s many lakes and ponds provide habitat for species like osprey, loons, and otters.
-It offers excellent opportunities for birdwatching, including such migratory songbirds as the black-throated blue warbler, American redstart, and golden-winged, magnolia, and mourning warblers.
+The preserve’s many lakes and ponds provide habitat for species like osprey, loons and otters.
+It offers excellent opportunities for birdwatching, including such migratory songbirds as the black-throated blue warbler, American redstart, and golden-winged, magnolia and mourning warblers.

-The preserves are open for hiking, cross-country skiing, snowshoeing, birdwatching, and other low-impact recreation.
+The preserves are open for hiking, cross-country skiing, snowshoeing, birdwatching and other low-impact recreation.
 Carry-in access for non-motorized boats is available on all waters at the Wolter Wilderness Area.
-Canoeing, kayaking, and motorized boating is allowed on Tenderfoot Lake.
+Canoeing, kayaking and motorized boating is allowed on Tenderfoot Lake.
 The public may hunt and fish at both preserves.

 NORTHWOODS OFFICE STAFF

-Matt Dallman, Deputy State Director
+Matt Dallman, Midwest Strategy Director for Northwoods

 If you have any questions about The Nature Conservancy's Border Lakes Area project, please call us at 715-388-7171.